 While augmented reality may be used in a number of ways in the real estate sector from construction to home touring to open houses, one might be left wondering who, other than IT experts, can develop these apps.
 The answer to that is anyone.
 From your real estate agent to an individual home buyer, absolutely anyone can develop an AR app with the use of programs like Apple’s ARKit.

 As virtual reality and augmented reality tech changes in the near future, we’ll likely begin to see even more beneficial features.
-These technologies are helping us to make smarter choices, when it comes to buying or building a home, remodeling a home, searching for homes online or just investing in some minor changes.
-Getting an accurate depiction of what the environment will look like after the changes is helping Realtors, contractors, and home buyers save time and money.
+These technologies are helping us to make smarter choices when it comes to buying or building a home, real estate marketing, remodeling a home, searching for homes online or just investing in some minor changes.
+Getting an accurate depiction of what the environment will look like after the changes are helping Realtors, contractors, and home buyers save time and money.